BenoitZugmeyer/Wisdom/README.rst

   * plain objects will be used to set attributes with the ``setter`` function,

-  * other things will be used as strings and appended.
+  * other arguments will be used as strings and appended.

 ``Wisdom(...)``
 ............

 Constructor.
 Populate the root with its arguments.
-Call it with or without the ``new`` keyword.
+The ``new`` keyword is optionnal.

 ``Wisdom:<tagname>(...)``
 ..........................

+Append an element to the parent and populate it with the arguments.
 ``<tagname>`` can be any HTML element name.
-Append an element to the parent and populate it with the arguments.

 ``Wisdom:$(...)``
 .................

 'Close' the current element and populate its parent with the arguments.
-The next element will be append next to the current element.
+The next element will be appended next to the current element.

 ``Wisdom:$$(...)``
 ..................

 Recursively close all opened elements and populates the root with the arguments.
-The next element will be append in the root.
+The next element will be appended in the root.

 ``Wisdom:_(...)``
 .................